xizhonghua/GreenDC-Summary/papers/Haque13_energy-aware-task-replication.md

 ```

 ### Summary
 In the paper, the authors investigate the problem of how to achieve a target reliability for a set of periodic real-time applications with minimum energy consumption in DVS-enabled multcore systems.
-In specific, they show the general problem in intractable and propose an EER approximation algorithm.
+In specific, they show the general problem is intractable and propose an EER approximation algorithm.
-- Their simulation results demonstrate that the proposed mechanism could guarantee a wide range of reliability with minimum energy consumption. `Rewrite this sentence`.
+- Their simulation results demonstrate that the proposed mechanism could guarantee a wide range of reliability with minimum energy consumption by tuning the number of replications. `Rewrite this sentence`.

 ### Strongness
 - Novelty